JetBrains/intellij-platform-gradle-plugin/README.md

 ### Setup DSL

-The following attributes are part of the Setup DSL <kbd>intellij { ... }</kbd> in which allows you to setup the environment and dependencies.
+The following attributes are a part of the Setup DSL <kbd>intellij { ... }</kbd> in which allows you to setup the environment and dependencies.

 | **Attributes** | **Values** |
 | :------------- | :--------- |